How the world’s most minimalist phone made me love my smartphone more

 The whole idea was “polarizing,” admits Hollier.
 But it turned out that some folks bought into the dream but couldn’t quit the modern smartphone cold turkey.
 “We had people coming back and asking for one more feature, or two more features,” says Tang.

 Enter the Light II.
 Though the most distant of cousins to today’s smartphones, it’s capable of running apps, with a monochrome E Ink touchscreen, Wi-Fi and Bluetooth, and—running under the surface—Android.
-Gray and unapologetically plasticky, with an interface devoid of graphics except for a few icons, it looks like a forgotten PalmPilot rival from the mid-1990s.
+Gray and unapologetically plasticky (there’s also a white version), with an interface devoid of graphics except for a few icons, it reminded me of a forgotten PalmPilot rival from the mid-1990s.

 And though I would have been wowed by it back then, I didn’t love it in 2020, even just for phone calls and text messages.
 It’s sluggish, which may be at least in part an artifact of the E Ink screen.
 (The most familiar E Ink device is Amazon’s Kindle e-reader, though I found the Light’s version to be slower, murkier, and more prone to ghosting than those on modern Kindles.)
 Calls sounded tinnier than on my Pixel, and tapping out text messages on the dinky onscreen keyboard (which involves rotating the phone into landscape orientation) was a typo-prone chore.